Remote Learning Resources

 Ease stress and maximize success during final exam week by developing a solid, manageable plan for organizing your time, materials, and study methods.

 Missed the live workshop?
 Watch a 4-minute recap on Panopto!

 Now more than ever, keeping yourself organized and on time is going to be an important factor in being successful in a remote class.
-Need assistance in adjusting your time management strategies?
-Schedule a check in with a TAEC Learning Specialist!

 - Note major deadlines: Identify when major projects, exams, homework deadlines, and participation in online discussions are due.
 Build them into your own calendaring system.